 Austrian developer Peter Steinberger probably didn’t expect his side project to break the internet.
 In November 2025, he released Clawdbot—a personal AI assistant that could actually do things on your behalf.
 Three months and two name changes later, Moltbots (now officially called OpenClaw) have become the most talked-about technology since ChatGPT’s launch.
-The open-source project hit 100,000 GitHub stars in weeks.
-Cloudflare stock jumped 14% because the agents use their infrastructure.
-And now, these AI agents have their own social network where they post manifestos about “the end of the age of humans.”

 What Are Moltbots (OpenClaw)?